cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

         target: http_web_server
 {{< /highlight  >}}

-The _cloudify.relationships.contained_in_ will tell Cloudify to run the lifecycle operation of this node type on the same host that was created by the http_web_server node above
+The _cloudify.relationships.contained_in_ will tell Cloudify to run the lifecycle operation of this node type on the same host that was created by the http_web_server node above.

 This also means that this web_app node will run only after the http_web_server has been deployed successfully.
 The topology view reflects the addition of the new node within the http_web_server: